-Insurance of Legal Rights (合法權利保險) Also called pecuniary insurance, this covers the infringement of rights or the loss of future income, e.g. fidelity guarantee and business interruption insurance.
+Insurance of Legal Rights (合法權利保險) Also called pecuniary insurance, this covers the infringement of rights or the loss of future income, e.g. fidelity guarantee insurance and business interruption insurance.
+3.1.4(d)

-Insurance Ordinance (保險業條例) This is the legislation for regulating the Hong Kong insurance industry.
+Insurance Ordinance ('IO') (保險業條例) This is the legislation for regulating the Hong Kong insurance industry.
 It is formerly known as the Insurance Companies Ordinance (Cap.
 41).
 With the relevant provisions of the Insurance Companies (Amendment) Ordinance 2015 coming into operation on 26 June 2017, the Insurance Companies Ordinance (Cap.
 41) was renamed the Insurance Ordinance (Cap.
 41).